Karthikmh2510/Agentic-AI-ChatBot-for-USMLE-Step1/README.md

 - **Karthik Manjunath Hadagali** – Developer & AI Engineer at MealMatch AI

 ## License
-This project is licensed under the **MIT License**.
+This project is licensed under the [MIT License](LICENSE).
 Feel free to contribute and enhance it!

 ---